BenBasic/Module-1-Refactor-Challenge/README.md

 I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

-With the Acceptance Criteria being the following:

 ## Acceptance Criteria

+The Acceptance Criteria is as follows:

 GIVEN a webpage meets accessibility standards
 WHEN I view the source code